The Differences Between Hot Yoga and Traditional Yoga

 Temperature

 The most significant difference between hot yoga and traditional yoga is the temperature.
-Hot yoga is practiced in a room heated to around 95-105 degrees Fahrenheit with 40-60% humidity.
-This heated environment allows your muscles to relax, your body to sweat, and your mind to become more focused.
-Traditional yoga is practiced in a room that is at a comfortable temperature and does not involve the same level of heat and humidity.
+Hot yoga is practiced in a room heated to between 90-105 degrees Fahrenheit.Some styles of hot yoga can be even warmer than that and can include added humidity as well.
+This heated environment allows your muscles to relax, your body to sweat, your heart to work harder and your mind to become more focused.
+Traditional yoga is practiced in a room that does not have any added heat or humidity.

 Learn More About Our Class Options